webix-hub/docs/data/api/refs/ui.select.md

 }}

-@seodescr:

-- See more information about Webix [UI library](https://webix.com) there.

 @metadescr: This page describes methods, events and properties that you can use while working with the UI Select control to configure its behavior and appearance.
 @doctitle: The UI Select control API reference: methods, events, properties etc.